Amey23/Sentiment-Analysis-of-COVID19-Tweets/Extract Twitter Data/README.md

 ## Twitter Data Extraction

-**By using Tweepy streaming API, we collected the twitter data from 23/05/2020 to 05/06/2020 with the help of hashtags likely as #IndiaFightsCorona, #IndiaLockdown, #COVID19India and #UnlockIndia.**
+**By using Tweepy streaming API, we collected the twitter data from 23/05/2020 to 05/06/2020 with the help of hashtags likely as #IndiaFightsCorona, #IndiaLockdown, #COVID19India and #UnlockIndia.
+We have near about 35K tweets for further sentiment analysis and visualizations.**

 **Data Features:-**
 Extracted twitter data contains the following columns: